An Exciting Multi-Generation Adventure to Several of East Africa's Best Wildlife Parks!

 Day 1: Arusha, Tanzania

-Your family Tanzania safari begins on arrival in Arusha, where you are met at the airport and transferred to Ngurdoto Lodge, set among tropical gardens with towering Mount Meru as a backdrop.
+Your family Tanzania safari begins on arrival in Arusha, where you are met at the airport and transferred to your lodge for the evening.

 Day 2: Arusha National Park